pmcke/RMS-Utils/README.md

 # new_extractBz2.py

 - A re-work of extractBz2 which allows for a second arguement being a different folder to write the files to.
 Plus it reduces the path down to only the folder that the files are actually in.

+# add_txt.py

+- Adds text to a png or jpg file.
+This is useful to add your station number to the image you use for wallpaper
+  Usage: python add_text.py <image_path> "Your Text Here"